Serving Greater Los Angeles

-- The pet is trapped and struggling, damaging her/himself.
+- The pet is trapped, struggling, and damaging themselves

 SIGNS OF EMERGENCY SITUATION:

-A. Rapid breathing 30-40 breaths per minute is normal >60 is indicating pain, low oxygen or both.
+A. Rapid breathing 30-40 breaths per minute is normal >60 indicates pain, low oxygen, or both.

 B. Bleeding from wound or any orifice.
-If possible apply pressure to wound.
-Muzzle dog if in pain you may get bitten.
+If possible, apply pressure to wound.
+Muzzle dog if in pain or you may get bitten.

 D. Repeated vomiting AND weakness

-E. Pregnant animal in labor straining to deliver for 1-2 hours with no success
+E. Pregnant animal in labor straining to deliver for 1 to 2 hours with no success

-F. Sudden change of mentation: wobbly, falling, suddenly unable to get up
+F. Sudden change of mentation: wobbly, falling, or suddenly unable to get up

-H. Poison ingestion: Induce vomiting (except if acid-give milk) with 1-2 tsp of hydrogen peroxide orally within 20 min of ingestion
+H. Poison ingestion: Induce vomiting (except if acid, in which case give milk) with 1 to 2 tsp of hydrogen peroxide orally within 20 minutes of ingestion.